4L Trophy

 • Include in your check-list the materials distributed by the 4L Trophy Green Brigade.

-• Limit individual packaging (prefer bulk, refillable containers, airtight boxes).
-Choose products with low impact At base camp as well as on the road:
+• Limit individual packaging (favor bulk, refillable containers, airtight boxes).
+Choose products with low impact At the bivouac and on the road:

 • Opt for biodegradable soaps, shampoos and hygiene products.